Fall Foliage | Central Maine Leaf Peeping Tour with a Visit to Bates Mill Store August 26, 2015 11:09

 Continue on Route 4 into Auburn where you will once again cross the Androscoggin River, this time into Lewiston – the birthplace of Bates!
 The historic Bates Mill has been renovated and now plays host to an array of businesses including some of our favorites: Museum LA, Baxter Brewing Company and Davinci's Eatery.
 Visit one or all!

-Next, head east on Route 126 where you can stop by the Sabattus Antique Mall before turning left onto Route 132 for the homestretch back to Monmouth.
+Next, head east on Route 126 and catch Route 132 for the homestretch back to Monmouth.
 Finally, you can top off the day with a play at the Theater at Monmouth.

 We had a lot of fun mapping out the Bates Leaf Peeping Loop, and we hope that you will get the chance to enjoy it this fall.
 Remember, one of the trickiest parts of planning your leaf peeping tour is timing it so that you catch the leafs at “peak color".
 Maine's Official Fall Foliage Website has a very useful tool that lets you know how close the leaves are to “peak color” in each area of the state, so be sure to check it before you set out!